calico-g/sublime-translator/README.md

 * translator.py needs to live in a folder called Translator, inside sublime's Packages.
 Something like this:
 /Users/calico/Library/Application Support/Sublime Text 2/Packages/Translator

 * the file which is being written to is hard-coded as '/Users/calico//cx/CXROR/config/locales/en.yml', needs to be changed to whatever the local language file is.
+This file needs to have at least "en: {}" on the first line for it to grab onto.

 * you may also need to install AAAPackageDev packages in sublime.